 Glycemic load (GL): 0.

-Whiskey does not raise blood sugar levels since it contains no sugars or starches.
-This makes it permissible for people monitoring their glucose levels, including those on a keto diet.
+Whiskey does not raise blood sugar levels as it contains no sugars or starches.
+This makes it acceptable for people monitoring their glucose levels, including those on a keto diet.

-Despite the lack of carbohydrates, whiskey is calorie-dense due to the alcohol.
+Despite the absence of carbohydrates, whiskey is caloric due to the alcohol.

-Alcohol can slow down the fat-burning process as the body will first metabolize alcohol rather than fat.
+Alcohol can slow down fat burning, as the body will metabolize alcohol first instead of fat.
 Therefore, consuming any alcohol is not recommended.